-These delicate coconut tea cookies are made from cake flour, orange juice, whipped meringue, and sweetened coconut.
+These delicate melt in your mouth orange and coconut tea cookies are made from cake flour, orange juice, whipped meringue, and sweetened coconut.
 Serve them for a tea party, as part of a brunch menu, or for dessert.
-You can also find other cookie recipes here.

 If you are looking for a cookie that melts in your mouth, this is the one for you.
 The bottom of the teacake is light, soft, and chewy because of using cake flour in the recipe instead of regular flour.
 It is sweetened with orange rind and orange juice.
 The middle is spread with a thing layer of sweetened meringue and feathery soft sweetened coconut tops these melt in your mouth teacakes.